CZ-NIC/yangson/docs/datamodel.rst

    os.chdir("../..")
    del DataModel._instances[DataModel]

-This module provides the :class:`DataModel` class that serves as the basic user-level entry point to the *Yangson* library.
+This module implements the following classes:

+* :class:`DataModel`: basic user-level entry point to YANG data model information.

 .. class:: DataModel(yltxt: str, mod_path: List[str])

+   This class provides a basic user-level entry point to the *Yangson* library.

-   Build the data model from YANG library data [RFC7895]_ and YANG modules.
-The *yltxt* argument is a string with JSON-encoded YANG library data, and the *mod_path* argument is a list of filesystem directories in which *Yangson* searches for YANG modules.
+   The constructor argument *yltxt* is a string with JSON-encoded YANG library data [RFC7895]_, and *mod_path* is a list of filesystem directories in which *Yangson* searches for YANG modules.

    :class:`DataModel` is a *singleton* class which means that only one